Nvidia jumps on $40 billion chip deal; analysts expect tough scrutiny

 “Although Nvidia had success in attaining regulatory approval from China for its Mellanox acquisition earlier in 2020, the magnitude and significance of this potential deal will undergo heightened scrutiny,” Morningstar analyst Abhinav Davuluri wrote.

-While analysts pointed out that the deal may pose a significant threat to Nvidia's data center peers Intel Corp INTC.O and Advanced Micro Devices Inc AMD.O, shares of the rival chip firms were little moved premarket.
+While analysts pointed out that the deal may pose a significant threat to Nvidia’s data center peers Intel Corp and Advanced Micro Devices Inc, shares of the rival chip firms were little moved premarket.

 Reporting by Munsif Vengattil and Ayanti Bera in Bengaluru; Editing by Shailesh Kuber